alivarastepour/Random-Network-Distillation/README.md

 ## Hyperparameter Configuration
 Edit the `config.conf` file to modify the training parameters.
 For a complete list of settings, refer to the config.conf file.

+## Acknowledgment
+RND implementation is derived from [this source](https://github.com/jcwleo/random-network-distillation-pytorch)